Benefits of PMOs adopting an Agile approach

 Portfolio Management supports companies in choosing projects and programs that represent primary investments for their business.

 Even if the Agile approach focuses on managing projects, it fits perfectly with the nature of Portfolio Management.
-In fact, Portfolio Management can be seen as a Product Backlog where projects and programs are similar to Stories and Epics.
+Portfolio Management can be seen as a Product Backlog where projects and programs are similar to Stories and Epics.

 Similar Content: